 The American National Standards Institute is responsible for developing guidelines and norms on which businesses rate products.
 ANSI also approves programs that assess conformance to national standards.

 Bovine Somatotropin.
 A naturally occurring growth hormone in cows. bST can be produced synthetically and injected in dairy cows to increase their milk production.
-Also referred to as rBGH (see rGBH).
+Also referred to as rBGH.

 Occurs in individuals with gluten intolerance.
 The small intestines become damaged because they cannot absorb the gluten protein.
-Individuals with celiac disease must remove all gluten from their diet or they can face permanent intestinal damage.
+Individuals with Celiac disease must remove all gluten from their diet or they can face permanent intestinal damage, or even death.

 Cross-contact occurs when food proteins transfer from one food to another.
 Cross-contact must be avoided when serving customers with food allergies.

-Cross-contamination occurs when bacteria from one food transfer to another.
+Cross-contamination occurs when bacteria from one type of food transfer to another.
+Cross-contaminated foods must be thrown out.

 Diethylstilbestrol is a synthetic form of estrogen prescribed between the 1930s and 1970s before it was found to cause cancer.